Nathaniel Wood (fighter): Ultimate Fighting Championship

 Wood faced Casey Kenney on 24 October 2020 at UFC 254.
 He lost the back-and-forth fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Wood was scheduled to face Jonathan Martinez on 4 September 2021 at UFC Fight Night 191.
 However, Wood was removed from the bout in mid-August for undisclosed reasons and replaced by Marcelo Rojo.

 Wood was scheduled to face Liudvik Sholinian on 19 March 2022 at UFC Fight Night 204.
-However due to the War in Ukraine, Sholinian was unable to leave the country or train so he was replaced by Vince Morales.
+However due to the Russian invasion of Ukraine, Sholinian was unable to leave the country or train so he was replaced by Vince Morales.
 In turn, just days before the event, Morales withdrew due to illness, and the pair will be rescheduled for future event.

 In his debut at featherweight, Wood faced Charles Rosa on 23 July 2022 at UFC Fight Night 208.
 He won the fight by unanimous decision.

-Wood faced Charles Jourdain on September at UFC Fight Night 209.
+Wood faced Charles Jourdain on 3 September 2022 at UFC Fight Night 209.
 He won the fight via unanimous decision.

-Wood was scheduled to face Lerone Murphy on March 18, 2023 at UFC 286.
+Wood was scheduled to face Lerone Murphy on 18 March 2023 at UFC 286.
 However, Wood was forced to withdraw from the event due to leg injury.

+Wood faced Andre Fili on 22 July 2023 at UFC on ESPN+ 82.
+He won the fight via unanimous decision.

+Wood faced Muhammad Naimov on 21 October 2023, at UFC 294.
+He lost the fight via unanimous decision.

+Wood faced Daniel Pineda on 27 July 2024, at UFC 304.
+He won the fight by unanimous decision.

+Wood faced former Cage Warriors Featherweight Champion Morgan Charrière on 22 March 2025 at UFC Fight Night 255.
+He won the fight by unanimous decision.

+Wood faced Jose Miguel Delgado on 25 October 2025, at UFC 321.
+At the weigh-ins, Delgado weighed in at 147 pounds, one pound over the featherweight non-title fight limit.
+The bout proceeded at catchweight.
+Wood won the fight by unanimous decision.

+Professional grappling career

+Wood was booked to compete in a superfight against Aljamain Sterling at Polaris 25 on 30 September 2023.
+However, Wood withdrew from the match and was replaced by Mike Grundy instead.

+Wood was scheduled to compete against Mason Jones in a superfight at Polaris 27 on 23 March 2024.
+However, Wood ended up facing Alex Caceres and won via decision.

+Wood competed against Cameron Else at Polaris 30 on 2 November 2024.
+He won the match by decision.